|Comic book ad for the cereal.|

 Steve Gordon, showrunner Kirkland and Frank Paur designed most of the characters, giving them new and simple-to-animate looks that also paid homage to their long history and remained true to their original characterizations.
 Several characters underwent changes as the series progressed.
 Wolverine, originally wearing an homage to his brown comics costume, was given his costume from the Ultimate X-Men comics beginning in season 3.
-In fact, the Ultimate costume designs were used for Xavier’s vision of the future in the series finale.
-Mystique was originally intended to be designed in her “nude” form as she appeared in the film, but as that was too risqué she instead was depicted in a version of her classic white dress from the comics.
-Never happy with that design, Gordon gave her a smaller black two-piece dress, boots, and a covering on one wrist beginning in season 2.
+In fact, the other Ultimate costume designs for the rest of the X-Men were used for Xavier’s vision of the future in the series finale.
+If they could have gotten away with it, Mystique would have been designed in her “nude” form as she appeared in the film, but as that was too risqué she instead was depicted in a version of her classic white dress from the comics.
+Never happy with that “dated” design, Gordon gave her a smaller black two-piece dress, boots, and a covering on one wrist beginning in season 2 (he also wanted to make her be more imposing by resembling a female weight-lifter, but that idea wasn’t received very well).
 Also in season 2, Boom-Boom shaved off Blob’s Mohawk as a joke, and Blob maintained the look until the series’ end.
 Several characters, in an unusual move for an animated series, had different civilian outfits.
 While they didn’t change every episode, it did defy the usual practice of a character wearing the same clothing for the duration of a show.

 One of the lasting contributions from the series was the creation of the character X-23 (Andrea Libman & Britt Irvin).
-Conceived by producer Craig Kyle and appearing in episodes written by Kyle and his writing partner Christopher Yost, she is the female clone of Wolverine, the 23rd in a series of failed attempts (hence the name), possessing all of his powers, two adamantium claws inside each forearm, and one that comes out of each foot.
+Conceived by producer Craig Kyle and appearing in episodes written by Kyle and his writing partner Christopher Yost, she was the female clone of Wolverine, the 23rd in a series of failed attempts (hence the name), possessing all of his powers, two adamantium claws inside each forearm, and one that came out of each foot.
+As told to iF Magazine, there was a push to get the younger audience to connect to Wolverine, but fearing they wouldn’t be because he was one of the adult characters, Kyle created X as a younger surrogate.
 Unlike the character of Spyke, X-23 proved immensely popular and she was soon integrated into the official Marvel Comics universe like Firestar and Morph before her (although Spyke was possibly recycled into the character that appeared in X-Statix, whose name was spelled with a proper “i”).
 Whereas in the cartoon she was created by the terrorist organization known as Hydra, in the comics she was made the product of a new version of the Weapon X Program that created Wolverine.
 She first appeared in the 2003 mini-series NYX before making her presence known to the X-Men in Uncanny X-Men #450.
 Her slightly-tweaked origin was fleshed out in two mini-series, she eventually gained her own ongoing, and briefly became the all-new Wolverine.

 Toy Biz produced a line of action figures, including the standard 5” variety, 8” figures with interchangeable cloth outfits, and 9” talking figures.
 In 2000, Taco Bell offered clip-on mini-busts of Mystique with a changing face, Wolverine with extending claws, Storm with sparkling eyes, Cyclops with disc-firing eyes and Toad with a darting tongue in their kids’ meals.
 In 2001, Burger King was set to offer 28 figurines as part of their Big Kids’ meal with a hero and villain being offered in each set.
 However, the plan was scrapped and scaled down to feature only 8 figures (Wolverine, Rogue, Magneto, Quicksilver, Nightcrawler, Mystique, Toad and Cyclops) on a base with a character bio visible through a small viewing window, and a miniature CD-ROM disc with some show-related content.
 Hard Hero released a line of limited-edition maquettes, featuring Juggernaut, Magneto, Xavier, Colossus, Storm, Wolverine, Cyclops and Captain America from his guest-appearance.

 In 2002, Marvel published nine-issues of a comic based on the series, presenting original adventures by Devin Grayson, Jay Faerber and UDON.
 A 10th issue was planned, but the series was ultimately cancelled due to low sales.
+The series remained out of print until 2020, when a collection was released in time for the show’s 20th anniversary.
 The comic would introduce the Morlocks before their appearance on the show, however it was a radically different interpretation.
 They also featured characters that didn’t appear, including Mimic and Mr. Sinister in the cancelled issue.
 Three seasons of the show had been released to DVD between 2003 and 2006.
 The first two seasons were broken up across four volumes each, while the third was released in its entirety.
 The fourth has yet to be released.
 The series was made available on various streaming sites, including iTunes, Netflix, YouTube, Hulu and Google Play.
 In 2019, it became one of the launch titles for the streaming service Disney+.